 Florida law requires that all real estate transactions must be evidenced by a writing.
 So a handshake agreement to buy or sell property is not enforceable in Florida.

-Residential property purchases are commonly documented by a standard contract developed jointly by the Florida Bar and the Board of Realtors.
+Residential property purchases are commonly regulated and documented by a standard contract developed jointly by the Florida Bar and the Board of Realtors.
 It is called the FarBar contract.

 Commercial property is unique as compared to residential real estate.
 There is no standard approved form for such transactions.
 They are specially crafted by real estate attorneys who practice in the transactional arena.

 Who is the best business lawyer for buy-sell agreements in Florida